SlipperyJ/spaceport/README.md

 I would like to automatically deny docking requests from wanted spaceships

 As a spaceport traffic controller
-So planes can take off safely from my airport
+So spaceships can take off safely from my spacestation
 I would like to instruct a spaceship to un-dock

 As a spaceport traffic controller